Peter H. Proctor, PhD, MD

 Oxygen ?
 "I rarely use it myself, sir.
 It promotes rust."
 Robby the Robot, Forbidden Planet (1956)

-Invited Review Article ( Earlier versions: Radical Disease, 1972 and Radical Disease, 1984)
+Invited Review Article ( For earlier versions, see: Radical Disease, 1972 and Radical Disease, 1984)

 Free radical ( "Redox:" ) signaling: Conference on Active Oxygen and Medicine, Honolulu, March,(1979).
 Abstract.